-Experienced cutters can than purchase Black Opal Rough as parcel lot.
+Experienced cutters can then purchase black opal rough as a parcel lot.
 As with all rough it is best to cut the most promising piece rough last not first!
-Many cutters are keen to see what the Rough Opal will expose but its always best to do smaller pieces so you get better feel for the parcel.
-This is not as easy as it sounds as most opal factory’s use expensive ultra sonic drills.
+Many cutters are keen to see what the rough opal will expose but its always best to do smaller pieces so you get a better feel for the parcel.
+This is not as easy as it sounds as most opal factories use expensive ultra sonic drills.

 Diamond tip drills are now relativity inexpensive but a cutter needs to take care when pushing drills through to other side (especially when trying to make beads) as a hole needs to be made from both ends or opal can chip.

 Rough Opals conceal dazzling beauty, a hint of which is revealed by dipping the stone in water (as the sellers do; your rough opal(s) will arrive dry).
 A basic saw blade and good polish are essential to revealing the beauty of a rough opal, as are patience and time.
 If polished correctly, some opals reveal a bright fire color.
 These dazzling color bars can be rubbed away if polished too roughly.